temenostech/temenos-platform-documentation/docfx_project/home/techguides/stage-testcases.md

 # Upload and Delete Test Cases #

+>**Note: Due to the latest Temenos Continuous Deployment platform upgrades this page will shortly be removed from the documentation portal.
+You should refer to the [Factory Migration](http://documentation.temenos.cloud/home/techguides/factory-migration.html) instructions instead.**

 ## Upload Test Cases ##

 For any new created stage, there is automatically created into the Artifactory a **TestCase** folder where the tests can be manually uploaded.